Joe Lillard: Professional baseball

-In addition to his professional football career, Lillard was a right-handed pitcher in the Negro leagues for five seasons.
+In addition to his professional football career, Lillard was a right-handed pitcher, outfielder, and catcher in the Negro leagues for five seasons.
 Along with Sol Butler and Bobby Marshall, he was one of three Negro league baseball players to also compete in the NFL.
 Author Charles Ross wrote that "He possessed an exceptional fast ball, but erratic control."

 In 1932, Lillard joined the Negro Southern League's Chicago American Giants and posted a 2–2 win–loss record.
 The Giants moved to the Negro National League before the start of the 1933 season, in which Lillard was the starting pitcher in five games and had a 4–0 record, along with a .387 batting average and two home runs as a hitter.
 He started twice in 1934, and did not record a decision on either occasion.
 Lillard did not play in any more recorded games until 1937, when he had an 0–1 record for the Giants, who by this time were playing in the Negro American League (NAL).

 Lillard is credited with six at bats for the Cincinnati Tigers in 1937, though he was also listed on the team's pitching staff for several exhibition games.
-His final Negro league season was 1944; Lillard played with the NAL's Cincinnati/Indianapolis Clowns, who had open roster space because of players lost to World War II.McKenna, p.
+His final Negro league season was 1944; Lillard played with the NAL's Cincinnati/Indianapolis Clowns, and the Birmingham Black Barons.McKenna, p.
 131. In 1949 and 1950, Lillard played for El Águila de Veracruz of the Mexican League.